A Systematic Survey of Blockchained Federated Learning: Foundations of BCFL

 We summarise the merits and demerits of flexibly coupled BCFL as below.

-\textbf{Merits of flexibly coupled BCFL:} \begin{itemize} \item FL and blockchain running on different networks and devices, reducing communication pressure and latency. \item The raw data remains on the clients, reducing the risk of data leakage caused by malicious attacks on the blockchain network. \item Blockchain can provide data sharing for FL, which is more efficient than conventionally FL. \end{itemize}
+\textbf{Merits of FlC-BCFL:} \begin{itemize} \item FL and blockchain are running on different networks and devices, reducing communication pressure and latency. \item The raw data remains on the clients, reducing the risk of data leakage caused by malicious attacks on the blockchain network. \item Blockchain can provide data sharing for FL, which is more efficient than conventionally FL. \end{itemize}